mahi-anol/GSoC26-Enhancing-CrocoLakeTools-with-IOOS-Data-Sync-from-ERDDAP/Blockers/Erddapy-Glidery.md

 **Date:** 14 May 2026
 **Author:** Mahi Sarwar Anol

-This document collects every problem I found in `gliderpy` and `erddapy` while building the prototype, with exact file/line references so they can be verified independently.
+This document consists every problem I found in `gliderpy` and `erddapy` while building the prototype, with exact file/line references so they can be verified independently.
 It then proposes concrete upstream contributions to `erddapy` (where the scope is reasonable).

 ---